AppDaemon/appdaemon/API.md

 ### Writing to Logfiles

-Appdaemon uses 2 separate logs - the general log and the error log.
-An appdaemon App can write to either of these using the supplied convenience methods `log()` and `error()`, which are provided as part of parent `APPDaemon` class, and the call will automatically pre-pend the name of the App making the call.
-The `-D` option of appdaemon can be used to specify what level of logging is required and the logger objects will work as expected.
+AppDaemon uses 2 separate logs - the general log and the error log.
+An AppDaemon App can write to either of these using the supplied convenience methods `log()` and `error()`, which are provided as part of parent `AppDaemon` class, and the call will automatically pre-pend the name of the App making the call.
+The `-D` option of AppDaemon can be used to specify what level of logging is required and the logger objects will work as expected.

 ### log()
 #### Synopsis